dchen327/pingmote/README.md

 All images/gifs (properly sized) are stored in `assets/resized`.
 These images are shown in the GUI, and clicking on them copies the corresponding URL to clipboard (with options to auto-paste).
 The URLs are stored in `links.txt`, and filenames are in alphabetical order for now.

 # Getting Started
-Clone this repo: `git clone https://github.com/dchen327/pingmote.git` or download the code as a zip and extract.
-Change into the pingmote directory and run `pingmote.py`.
+- Clone this repo: `git clone https://github.com/dchen327/pingmote.git` or download the code as a zip and extract
+- Change into the pingmote directory
+- Run `pip3 install -r requirements.txt` to install all necessary dependencies

 # Usage
 Running `python3 pingmote.py` will start the script, and when you hit the shortcut specified at the top of `pingmote.py` (default `<alt>+w`), the emote picker will show up, allowing you to click and pick an emote to insert.